Posts tagged ‘garden’

 The building was and is slow- not as young as we were and ill-health and life getting in the way makes the project slower than I would like.
 BUT it is happening.
 The dry stone rockery is 75 percent done .

-last week were here in the project.
+the building last week were here in the project.

 Shadow discussing the situation with another resident bird- and well those two toads – what can I say?
 It is spring after all!!!